mxaddict/www.codedmaster.com/content/blog/2018-03-27-wanna-start-staking-navcoin.md

 - Your server should be
   **`SECURE AND NOT ACCESSIBLE BY ANYONE YOU DON'T TRUST`** with your coins
 - Your wallet keys **`MUST BE BACKED UP`** in case your server gets corrupted
-- When you first start reboot your server after `Step 6`, it can take a while for the `navcoind` wallet to sync all the block from the network (A few hours on a Gigabit Network)
+- When you first reboot your server after `Step 6`, it can take a while for the `navcoind` wallet to sync all the blocks from the network (A few hours on a Gigabit Network)
 - It takes `2 hours` for any coins sent to your wallet to mature and start staking